ms-iot/ros_msft_onnx/README.md

 </launch>
 ```

-> While 'Pose' processing is enabled, the service required to generate the model has not been published as of October 2020
+> While 'Pose' processing is enabled, the service required to generate the model has not been published as of April 2021

 ## Property Descriptions